rockavoldy/rockavoldy.github.io/README.md

 ## TODO List

-- Add screenshot of project (modal? or use gallery?)
+- [ ] Add screenshot of inactive project. use modal and slideshow (partially done)
-- Update to vue 3
+- [ ] Update to vue 3 (wait for first minor update before attempt to major upgrade)